cmulholla/SeniorProj1-LLVC/README.md

 If you simply want to view the final product website, I'll have it running from time to time on: https://12d93698.nip.io/broadcaster/index.html

+This tutorial will help you in your journey to try to run this project locally.
+If you want to run this project on an AWS server like I did, godspeed.

 ## Setup
 Clone the project, I would suggest Visual Studio Code.